Residents flee as California and Nevada wildfires get dangerously close and forecasters warn of record heat - Local News 8

 Residents flee as California and Nevada wildfires get dangerously close and forecasters warn of record heat

-• California’s Line Fire explodes in size: The wildfire has consumed 17,237 acres as of early Sunday after igniting at the base of the San Bernardino Mountains on Thursday.
+• California’s Line Fire explodes in size: The wildfire has consumed 17,459 acres as of Sunday after igniting at the base of the San Bernardino Mountains on Thursday.
 The blaze has more than quadrupled in size since Saturday morning.
 Authorities urged residents in several areas to flee as the massive blaze shot bright red flames and thick, billowing plumes of smoke into the sky.
-About 500 firefighters are battling the wildfire, which was 0% contained as of Sunday morning, according to Cal Fire.
+More than 600 fire personnel are battling the wildfire, which was 0% contained as of Sunday morning, according to Cal Fire.
+The blaze has injured three people, though authorities have not released any details about the extent of injuries.

+Thunderstorm winds are causing “very erratic behavior” on the blaze and vegetation is “critically dry,” the agency said Sunday.
+Smoke continues to be an issue for firefighters and residents, and afternoon thunderstorms have the potential to cause new ignitions.

+“Hot and dry conditions mixed with thunderstorms are expected to challenge firefighters for the next few days,” Cal Fire said.

 • Line Fire creates its own weather: As it burns through acres of land, it’s creating its own weather in the form of pyrocumulus clouds.
 The clouds can create erratic winds that push the fire outward, spreading it farther and challenging firefighters.
 If it’s hot enough, the clouds can produce lightning and rain, called pyrocumulonimbus.
 They can reach heights of 50,000 feet and generate their own systems of thunderstorms.